Frequently Asked Questions

 While at EMCC, meals and snacks will be provided by the staff of Chartwells Dining Services and served in the McCorkill Dining Hall.

-Campers and Staff will be residing in Kineo Hall on the campus of Eastern Maine Community College.
+Campers and Staff will be residing on the campus of Eastern Maine Community College.
 Male campers and staff are housed on one floor, while female campers and staff are on another.
-Each camper will be assigned a roommate and then will share a common bathroom with two other campers which consists of two sinks and separate toilet and shower stalls.
+Each camper will be assigned a roommate and are encouraged to request a friend if they wish!

 Like the entire EMCC campus, Kineo Hall is chemical-free and locked 24/7.
 Each student is provided with a key which allows them access to the building and to their assigned room.
-Summer Resident Assistants monitor the building from 6pm-12am and contracted security conduct rounds every few hours.
+Night Monitors supervise the building from 8pm-8am and contracted security conduct rounds every few hours.

 Does Camp Survivor offer a day camp option?

 Unfortunately, Camp Survivor is a true residential program with activities lasting late into the evening and beginning early in the morning.
 We also stress the importance of meeting and making new friends and having a program that our campers are fully emerged in.
-Any campers (and parents) tentative about being away from home are encouraged to contact our Camp Coordinator Alissa Downing to set up scheduled “check ins” during their time at camp.
+Any campers (and parents) tentative about being away from home are encouraged to speak to our Camp Coordinator Alissa Gervais at check-in to set up scheduled “check ins” during their time at camp.
 In the past, brief phone calls home just to check-in and discuss the day’s events have alleviated most of the stress of being away from home.

 Why can’t my child have their cell phone?
 What if I want to check in with them?